VSPEC-collab/GridPolator/docs/source/intro.rst

 Introduction
 ============

-``Gridpolator`` is a library for interpolating grids of stellar spectra.
+``GridPolator`` is a library for interpolating grids of stellar spectra.

 Installation
 ************